mmirca/php-fpm-mysql/README.md

 # PHP FPM MySQL

-Docker template for building PHP images with MySQL extesnion enabled.
-It has all necessary extensions for WordPress.
+Docker template for building PHP images with MySQL and GD extension enabled.
+It has all necessary extensions for WordPress and Joomla.

 ## Default build